rust-lang/rfcs/text/infer function signatures from trait declaration into impls.md

         fn bar(&self, z,w){ /*..4..*/ }   // no need to repeat :Vec<String> , :String -> Option<String>
     }

+Trait definitions are easy to grep, but to further streamline locating them, a "File:line: -see definition of <trait Foo>" styl error message would tend to bring these into the text-editor as the user steps through error messages in the usual edit-compile cycle.

 ## concern about return values

 A variation would be to require a trailing placeholder ```->_``` to make it clearer if there is a return value